-In this case I described something that truly IS terrible instead of saying its terrible, offered one of those gut-tightening, “OMG THAT IS FREAKING HORRIBLE” moments when we introduce the doomed, sobbing victim, and finally gave the players the idea that “Um, those clawed footprints are fresh.
+In this case, I described something that truly IS terrible instead of just saying it's terrible, offered one of those gut-tightening, “OMG THAT IS FREAKING HORRIBLE” moments when we introduce the doomed, sobbing victim, and finally, gave the players the idea that “Um, those clawed footprints are fresh.
 IT MIGHT STILL BE HERE!”

 Will the characters be filled with terror?
 Some of them might, but it will be the player’s decision to have their character feel this, not the GM's.

 Don’t Tell the Players What Their Characters Do

 Again, players control characters, not the adventure's author!

 GM READING ALOUD: You enter the room and approach the center of the large chamber--

 Bob: Oh, hell no. I never said I was going into that room.

 SCREEEEECH—the story grinds to a halt!I Just describe what’s there, provide any other sensory data the character might pick up, and then let the player tell the GM what their character does and how they react.

 “But what if there is something they only see when they reach a certain point in the room?”

 That’s when you use some extra boxed text.
 Write the first boxed text, then include whatever GM text is appropriate at that time, and then right before the extra read aloud text you want to insert, say something like this in the GM text: